chizobavictory/BoredBot-API/Readme.md

-Built Boredbot-A website that will
+Built Boredbot-A website that will generate random images of animals and genrate random things you can do if you are bored